 1. Corporate Transfer Washington D.C. | Background of the Corporation and Initial Legal Considerations

-Business Formation Without Active Operations
+Business Formation without Active Operations

 Although the corporation was validly incorporated and maintained basic compliance obligations, it never engaged in sustained commercial transactions, employee hiring, or revenue generating operations.

-Despite the lack of active business, the corporation still carried ongoing statutory responsibilities, including reporting and governance duties under Washington D.C. corporate regulations.
+Despite the lack of active business, the corporation still carried ongoing statutory responsibilities, including reporting and governance duties under Washington D.C.
+Corporate regulations.

 The client recognized that improper handling of the entity’s status could result in lingering liabilities even after ceasing operations, making professional legal review essential before pursuing any ownership change.

-Decision Between Dissolution and Ownership Transfer
+Decision between Dissolution and Ownership Transfer

 While formal dissolution was legally available, the client was approached by a third party interested in acquiring the corporation as an existing legal entity, creating a viable corporate transfer option.